 In addition to required and elective course work, foreign language proficiency (through Intermediate II) is required*, and higher levels are strongly recommended.
 Students also are required to complete an international experience.
 Students may fulfill this requirement by completing two approved "Dialogue of Civilizations" programs, a semester study abroad program, an international co-op, or another approved international experience.

-*valid for students entering fall 2012
+*valid for students entering fall 2012 or later

 Current students can utilize their degree audit (available through myNEU) to track their requirements and progress in the curriculum.

 Course Descriptions and SchedulesVisit the Registrar's webpage to access the most current schedule of classes and course descriptions.

 myNEUConnecting to myNEU provides access to Northeastern University's online community and portal, allowing you to view your unofficial transcript, degree audit, and learn more about the university.

 BlackboardBlackboard is a web-based software application that integrates online course materials with online communication tools.
 Many professors use this tool to distribute course material to students.